silentsakky/zarafa-webapp-passwd/README.md

 The Passwd plugin allows the user to change his password inside of WebApp.

-This plugin is largely based on the "Passwd" plugin by Andreas Brodowski.
+This plugin is largely based on the Passwd plugin by Andreas Brodowski.
 For his original work check this [link](https://community.zarafa.com/pg/plugins/project/157/developer/dw2412/passwd-plugin)

 ## How to install
-1. If you want to use this plugin with production / debug version of webapp then please download package from [community](__link_to_come__)
+1. If you want to use this plugin with production / debug version of webapp then please download package from [community](https://community.zarafa.com/pg/plugins/project/23147/developer/silentsakky/webapp-password-change)
 2. If you want to use this plugin with source copy of webapp then you can just download this whole project
 3. Extract contents of this plugin to <webapp_path>/plugins directory
 4. Give read permissions to apache for <webapp_path>/plugins/passwd directory